 Point Scholar 2012—2014

-Outside of Duke, Patrick has fought to reform the refugee resettlement process, and he has worked at refugee resettlement organizations in Durham, Washington, D.C., and Amman.
-Patrick has also received awards from the Clinton Global Initiative University and Duke University for his development of a mobile application for entrepreneurial refugees.
-Patrick is spending his last summer before graduation developing mobile applications for the City of Houston.
+Outside of Duke, Patrick has worked in the State Department's Bureau of Population, Refugees, and Migration, has developed a mobile application for the City of Houston, and has worked at refugee resettlement organizations in North Carolina, Washington, D.C., and Jordan.
+Additionally, Patrick has received awards from the Clinton Global Initiative and Duke University for developing a mobile application for entrepreneurial refugees.
+Patrick has also placed nationally and in the State of Texas in Impromptu Speaking and Student Congress.